Consistent follow-up doesn’t just retain clients

-Over time I realized something important — our customers were happy and would gladly use us again, but as life moved on and time passed, we weren’t always the person they thought of when they needed service.
+What I eventually realized was this: our customers were happy and would gladly use us again, but as time passed and life got busy, we simply weren’t the first company they thought of when they needed service.

 For many years we did what most businesses do — we focused almost entirely on getting the next customer.